A Glitch in the System: Legacy Russell and Lynn Hershman Leeson in Conversation about “Glitch Feminism”

 I know that there are three states in the US that have now banned facial recognition: Oregon, New Hampshire, and California.
 The Algorithmic Justice League is doing such great work in bringing awareness to what is so perverse about our culture of surveillance.
 Even if companies aren’t using artificial intelligence to track your face, they’re often tracking other things about you, like your gender or where you live.
 These algorithms are invisible, but they create swarms of vital and pernicious information about us that can be used against us.
 And we have no way to control it, because we don’t know who’s collecting the information.
 We don’t know whether or not it’s accurate.
 But it’s truly damaging, like a form of terrorism.

 Absolutely.
 And I think people are getting increasingly anxious about the digital in this socially distanced moment.
 In the span of six months, from March to present, I feel like we have re-lived thirty years of history, in terms of people’s relationship to the internet.
 In March, there was some crazy renaissance, where suddenly everybody was waking up to loving all things digital.
 It was like 1990 all over again.
 And then as the months went by, people suddenly remembered the internet can be a complicated space: it is racialized, it’s gendered.
 Since then, we’ve kept moving constantly between these two poles, on a day-to-day, hour-by-hour basis.
 But there’s an upswing within that.
-I’m reminded of your essay, Romancing The Antibody.
+I’m reminded of your essay, Romancing The Antibody (1996).
 We are encouraged to, as you said, “simultaneously create not one but several identities,” and in that, expand ourselves, right?
 Expand how we are able to move and engage different parts of ourselves, even when our movement may be increasingly surveyed and restricted.

 Romancing The Antibody is all about using the “virus” to outwit the control that recent history has inflicted upon us.
 We now have the ability to create multiple species that are derived from CRISPRrized DNA.
 Similarly, there are infinite ways we can viralize ideas as well as species.

 I think the notion of the virus makes talking about the glitch really meaningful, though also really confusing.
 With COVID-19, people want to talk about viruses quite literally.
 But the virus can also be a metaphor.
-It can manifest as a viral politic, infecting society towards a generative end.
+It can manifest as a viral politic, infecting society toward a generative end.
 It feels productive to me—it’s not something I think that we should shy away from.
 Because we still operate in fundamentally unwell spaces.
 Fighting a literal virus with a metaphorical virus, a viral politic, creates an opportunity.
 And that’s exciting, and I think it is worth further considering how we can do that work.

 I do think it’s curative.
 More and more medical treatments rely on using your own immune system to overcome toxicity.
 That’s how antibodies work.
 That’s how vaccines work.
 And it’s what you’re talking about with the glitch.
 Antibodies exist in individual human bodies, of course.
 But an antibody can also go into a cultural body and seek out toxins in order to neutralize them.